This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #TeamPizza #CollectiveBias #cbias

 I hope I’ve given you a few ideas on how to throw your own lightened up, girly, game day party with your girlfriends!

-Will you be serving pizza at your game day party?
-What’s your favorite dish to make or eat?
+What’s your favorite dish to eat on game day?
 Let me know in the comments!